17 Recipes for a Delicious Lunar New Year Feast

 Tony Tan’s luxurious lobster dish is inspired by a version at the three-Michelin-starred Hong Kong T’Ang Court Restaurant.
 Its red hue symbolises good luck in Chinese lore, and lobster is also said to bring energy and prosperity.

 Want an impressive dinner table centrepiece?
 Get with tradition and serve a whole fish – tail and head included.
-It symbolises good luck, and the Mandarin word for fish is a homonym of the Mandarin word for “having extra”.
-If you don’t have a family recipe tradition, mix it up a little and make Andy Allen’s gorgeous whole snapper.
+It symbolises good luck, but if you don’t have a family recipe, mix it up a little and make Rosheen’s gorgeous whole fish.
 Just be sure to leave a little uneaten fish on the plate at the end – it’ll give you a bit of extra good fortune for the next year.

 Brendan Pang’s chicken and ginger jiaozi